fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 quality metrics from [Reek](https://github.com/troessner/reek);
 [Flay](https://github.com/seattlerb/flay);
 [Flog](https://github.com/seattlerb/flog); and
-[SimpleCov](https://github.com/colszowka/simplecov) to calculate a Stink Score for a file or set of files.
+[SimpleCov](https://github.com/colszowka/simplecov) to calculate a SkunkScore for a file or set of files.

 [Skunk](https://rubygems.org/gems/skunk) is a library built on top of